 A Good Polishing System is a Must

 But you also need a foam cutting pad, a foam polishing pad, and Meguiar’s Ultimate Compound.

 You’ll rub, and rub, and won’t make a dent in the etch marks.
-Modern clear coat paint is too hard.
+The reason is because modern clear coat paint is too hard.

 Check out our Dual-Action Car Polisher Guide to learn more about safe car polishing.

-Also see our Paint Repair Clinic Series: How-To Safely Remove Road Tar, Tree Sap & Bugs!
+Also see our Paint Repair Clinic series: How-To Safely Remove Road Tar, Tree Sap & Bugs!